ElMehdi02/simple_shell/README.md

 # simple shell
-A simple UNIX command interpreter in C.
+A simple UNIX command interpreter in C .
 # Quick start and instructions

 To Compile